dfilaretti/dfilaretti.github.io/_pages/about.md

 Hello! 😊

-I'm Daniele, a Software Engineer with a solid Computer Science background and a wide experience across several industries and fields.
+I'm Dan, a Software Engineer with a strong Computer Science background and a passion for functional programming and music technology.

-I currently focus on Audio Software development with C++, JUCE and Max/MSP and am available for freelance/contract projects.
+I program mostly in Haskell, Clojure and C++ (JUCE Framework).

 Feel free to get in touch!